echronos/echronos/README_lca2016.txt

 1. make sure this file has the path name ~/echronos/README_lca2016.txt

-2. build the example system
+2. use the build outputs in the 'out' directory committed to this branch and hope it works with picoTCP - or:

 2.1 run `. setenv'